resiprocate/resiprocate/reConServer_readme.txt

 There are three types of participants:
-1. Local participant - this participant type consists of the default local speaker and microphone of the computer that is running the testUA console.
+1. Local participant - this participant type consists of the default local speaker and microphone of the computer that is running the reConServer console.
 Local participants are always only explicitly destroyed.
 2. Media participant - this participant type consists of an audio file, audio stream, or tone played out.
 Media participants are destroyed when the file or tone output is